Noeda/rllama/README.md

 You can use `--temperature`, `--top-p` and `--top-k` to adjust token sampler settings.

+There is `--repetition-penalty` setting.
+1.0 means no penalty.
+This value likely should be between 0 and 1.
+Values smaller than 1.0 give a penalty to tokens that appear in the context, by `x*(repetitition_penalty^num_occurrences)` before applying `softmax()` on the output probabilities.
+Or in other words, values smaller than 1.0 apply penalty.

 You can also use `--prompt-file` to read the prompt from a file instead from the command line.